LENS: A digital approach to reduce anxiety and depression

 LENS is a straight-forward, low-stress intervention and so easy to complete, even in stressful periods when the ability to implement more complex interventions such as cognitive behavioural therapy can be difficult.
 LENS could help people with depression and anxiety recover, and mental health services provide a low-intensity intervention, with wider dissemination via primary care services or mental health support groups.

-A new NIHR Efficacy and Mechanism Evaluation grant will support adaptations for pregnant women with high levels of worry/rumination, putting them at risk of anxiety, to test LENS as a preventive treatment before and after birth.
+An NIHR Efficacy and Mechanism Evaluation grant supported adaptations for pregnant women with high levels of worry/rumination, putting them at risk of anxiety, to test LENS as a preventive treatment before and after birth.
+The RELAX (REducing Levels of AnXiety) study was launched in February 2022, and is trialling whether web-based training can help to reduce worry and anxiety in pregnant women and new mothers in the long-term.

 IMPACT AREAS: